mepalashganguly/Interviews/README.md

 Cluster Autoscaller always need same configuration EC2 Instance where as in Karpenter we can call any size of EC2 instatance into Kubernetes Cluster Pool.

-Karpentar provides metrics hence it;s provide certain level of visibility.
+Karpentar provides prometheus metrics hence it;s provide certain level of visibility.

 Karpentar deployed several CRDsfrom it's Helm